iNeoO/discord-voline-bot/README.md

  - !clear : Clean message in a channel (need to be moderator)
  - !infos <@someone> : Get some info on someone
  - !kick <@someone> : Kick someone from the Discord (need to be moderator)
- - !mediation <@someone> : Remove all roles an give "en Médiation" role (need to be actif or moderator)
+ - !mediation <@someone> : Remove all roles an give "en Médiation" role (need to be member or moderator)
- - !poll <question> : Create a poll with pos/neg/abs (need to be moderator or actif)
+ - !poll <question> : Create a poll with pos/neg/abs (need to be moderator or member)
- - !polls <question> -- rep 1 -- rep2 -- rep3 ... : Create a poll multiple answers (need to be moderator or actif)
+ - !polls <question> -- rep 1 -- rep2 -- rep3 ... : Create a poll multiple answers (need to be moderator or member)
- - !promote actif <@someone> : Give rights to someone (need to be moderator)
+ - !promote member <@someone> : Give rights to someone (need to be moderator)
- - !promote member <@someone> : Give rights to someone (need to be moderator or actif)
+ - !promote user <@someone> : Give rights to someone (need to be moderator or member)

 ### Fun
 - !clivage <text> : Answer with sé de drouate or sé de gôche